 Rule 1.4.5.
-Use of Results: The educator uses the results of the IPDP evaluation as part of a continuous improvement process to develop the following year's IPDP, and to revise professional learning goals based on student performance results and documented teaching practice.
+Use of Results: The educator uses the results of the individual professional development plan evaluation as part of a continuous improvement process to develop the following year's individual professional development plan, and to revise professional learning goals based on student performance results and documented teaching practice.
 2.